 Our 80 Series was hugely modified, and was insured for 42k.
 I loved this car, and we had some seriously fun adventures in it.
 We’ve sold it now, but if you want to see the build check this out.

-After our first son was build, we purchased a soft floor camper trailer which we used for a number of years, and clocked up around 150 nights in it.
+After our first son was born, we purchased a soft floor camper trailer which we used for a number of years, and clocked up around 150 nights in it.
 It’s gone now, and I’m glad for it, but we had a lot of fun with it

 Our first 4WD was a 22R, 2.4 litre petrol Toyota Hilux.
 It was slow as, rough as guts but bullet proof, and we had a heap of fun in it with very limited modifications.